Latest Winning Numbers:

 What happens to a Mega Millions jackpot prize if it is not claimed?

-If a jackpot prize is not claimed within the required time limit (which varies by state), each participating state in the Mega Millions® game will get back all the money that state contributed to the unclaimed jackpot.
-Each state uses its unclaimed lottery prizes for different purposes.
+If a jackpot prize is not claimed within the required time limit in the state or jurisdiction where the winning ticket was sold (which varies from 90 days to one year), each participating lottery will get back all the money they contributed (through ticket sales) to the unclaimed jackpot.
+Each lottery uses its unclaimed lottery prizes for different purposes, typically determined by the lottery legislation in each jurisdiction (the lotteries themselves don't make that determination).
+For example, some states put the money back into their prize pool to be used for promotions and additional prizes, some send it to their beneficiaries, like education and scholarships, and others may use it for multiple purposes.
 Contact the lottery where you play to find out how unclaimed prizes are used.

 Can a Mega Millions jackpot winner claim the prize anonymously?

-Public disclosure laws vary from state to state.
-Some states require their lotteries to publicly identify winners, while others do not.
+Public disclosure laws vary from jurisdiction to jurisdiction.
+Some require their lotteries to publicly identify winners, while others do not.
 Check with the lottery in your jurisdiction.